 Can I expect help round the clock during an online course?

-While we will try to respond as promptly as we can, we do not have instructors on hand 24/7 for the whole 3 week duration of an online course.
+While we will try to respond as promptly as we can, we do not have instructors on hand 24/7 for the whole 3-week duration of an online course.
 Depending on your time zone versus that of the facilitator, there may be a roughly 24 hour turnaround for questions.
-You are also more than welcome to ask questions in the community, which may have a faster response time.
+You are also more than welcome to ask questions in the community using the discussion forums, which may have a faster response time.

 Can I still take the course if my organization doesn't use PI Asset Framework (AF)?

-Our courses mimic the advancement of the PI System, and thus are moving more and more toward asset based functionality.
-However, you can typically complete a limited or modified version of the course exercises and final project using the software versions or data items that work for you (for instance, using only PI Points instead of AF attributes).
-The only consequence is that they may be unable to mirror all functionality covered in the video lectures.
+Most of our courses are designed based on the asset-based functionality to help you achieve advanced solutions with the PI System.
+You can use the aforementioned Asset Based PI Example Kits to start working with AF.
+Alternately, you can also complete a limited or modified version of the course exercises and final project using the software versions or data items that work for you (for instance, using only PI Points instead of AF attributes).
+The only consequence is that these modified projects may be unable to mirror all functionality covered in the video lectures.